sberney/COMPASS/developer.md

 ## Goal

 Ultimately you should be able to clone the source, open the solution, and press F5 to run the application.

+# Development Goals

+Please see [todo.md] for goals and other details.